Uniquelimbu/Uniquelimbu.github.io/README.md

 ### GitHub Pages Deployment

 1. This site is configured to be hosted on GitHub Pages:
-   - Repository is set up as `username.github.io` for automatic deployment
+   - The custom domain uniquelimbu.me is configured via the CNAME file
-   - All canonical URLs, sitemaps, and meta tags reference the GitHub Pages URL
+   - All canonical URLs, sitemaps, and meta tags reference the custom domain URL
    - The `.nojekyll` file ensures GitHub Pages processes the site correctly

 2. To deploy updates: